blehman/data_manipulation/jq-101/README.md

 </pre>

 ## Examples
-Some of our clients use the search api to return data.
-Exampel results are included in this directory under `armour.json`.
+Example results from Gnip's search api are included in this directory under `armour.json`.

 First make sure that you cd into the location with the data.
 For example, you might have cloned this repo on your Desktop in which case